qfpl/blog/content/posts/orphans-and-fundeps.md

 instance?
 After some digging, I found the answer [here](https://ghc.haskell.org/trac/ghc/ticket/11999#comment:1).

-To summarise the above link: in order to not be an orphan, a multiparameter typeclass instance involving functional dependencies can occur in the module where the typeclass is defined, or in a module which defines a type that is *not determined* by any of the functional dependencies.
+To summarise the above link: in order to not be an orphan, a multi-parameter type class instance involving functional dependencies can occur in the module where the type class is defined, or in a module which defines a type that is *not determined* by any of the functional dependencies.

 For our `Measured` example above and its instance `Measured (Sum Int) [a]`,